Since 2005. Providing a secure service for clients throughout the UK.

-IT-Green® operates under its own permit, applying the waste hierarchy (re-use & physical recycling) to everything it recycles.
-We accept all computer equipment, no matter its age or condition.
+IT-Green® operates under its own environmental permit, applying the waste hierarchy (re-use & reprocessing) to everything it receives.
+We accept all computer equipment, parts and peripherals, no matter the age or condition.
 An itemised list of many of the items we accept can be found by following this link.

 We provide a secure destruction service and every year, destroy thousands of hard disks, tapes and cd roms on behalf of clients.
 Operating in accordance with the UK's CPNI Guidelines we have never had a data breach and employ a rigorous chain of custody from point of collection to receipt for treatment, data removal and final disposal (Learn More).

-Our Computer Disposal service has developed a long term relationship with many clients, some of whom are shown below.
-Many of our clients have retained our service for in excess of 5 years, returning to us whenever needed.
+We're proud of the long term relationship we have with many of our clients.
+Many of them have retained our service for in excess of 8 years, returning to us whenever needed.

-Our service includes a number of key attributes that make us stand out:
+Our service includes a number of attributes that we think make us stand out: